revaturelabs/interviewquestions/Java/Maven/Project Coordinates.md

 ---

-3. What does a valid POM file should have?
+3. What will a valid POM file have?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)